kontainapp/km/cloud/minikube/README.md

 ```

+Note: it is important that the image name includes the label.
+For example `minikube cache add hello-world` will silently fail.
 The container can now be used inside the minikube cluster.
 If the container is updated on your local system, then `minikube cache reload` must be called.
 For example:

 ```sh